nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### zcash
-zcash address where people are expected send donations to support the operation of this tor relay.
+zcash address where people can send donations to support the operation of this tor relay.

 length: < 96 characters